Di-Is/cvat/ai-models/tracker/sam2/README.md

 such as `cuda`.
 By default, the model will be run on the CPU.

 All other parameters set with the `-p` option will be passed directly to the model constructor.

+## Dependencies

+The tracker and interactor share the same dependency set, which is defined via `pyproject.toml` / `uv.lock` inside `../interactor/sam2`.
+Run `uv sync` in that directory (or install the package with `uv pip install /workspace/ai-models/interactor/sam2` inside containers) to provision the required Python libraries.